Bookbot

 Le Réseau Alice

-• The hidden history of Bletchley Park comes to life through the eyes of three extraordinary women who work in secrecy to defeat the Nazis.
-This gripping novel captures the frantic world of the Enigma codebreakers, showcasing meticulous research and strong characterization.
-In 1940, as England prepares to fight, three diverse women arrive at Bletchley Park, where Britain's brightest minds work to break German military codes.
-Osla, a vivacious debutante, seeks to prove herself beyond her privileged life, using her fluent German to translate decoded enemy secrets.
-Mab, a self-made woman from a poor London background, operates the legendary codebreaking machines while concealing her past and searching for a socially advantageous marriage.
-They recognize the potential in Beth, a shy village spinster with a talent for puzzles, who becomes one of the few female cryptanalysts at the Park.
-However, war and secrecy strain their friendship.
-By 1947, as Britain celebrates the royal wedding, a mysterious encrypted letter brings the estranged friends back together, revealing a long-buried betrayal and a traitor from their past.
-Osla, Mab, and Beth must reunite to crack one last code, but each revelation brings them closer to danger and their true enemy.
+• The bestselling author of The Huntress and The Alice Network presents a gripping World War II tale centered on three female code breakers at Bletchley Park and the spy they must uncover post-war.
+In 1940, as England braces for conflict with the Nazis, three distinct women arrive at the enigmatic estate where Britain’s brightest minds work to decode German military messages.
+Osla, a charming debutante with beauty and wealth, yearns to prove her worth beyond her privileged life and uses her fluency in German to translate enemy secrets.
+Mab, a determined self-made woman from a working-class background, operates the famed codebreaking machines while concealing her past and seeking a socially advantageous marriage.
+They recognize the potential in Beth, a shy village spinster whose talent for puzzles makes her one of the few female cryptanalysts at the Park.
+However, the pressures of war and secrecy strain their bond.
+By 1947, as Britain celebrates the royal wedding of Princess Elizabeth and Prince Philip, a mysterious encrypted letter brings the estranged friends back together.
+They must confront a past betrayal that shattered their friendship and led to one being confined to an asylum.
+As they work to decode the message, they draw closer to a hidden enemy from their shared history.

 The Rose Code